tatut/tuck/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/webjure/tuck.svg)](https://clojars.org/webjure/tuck)

+Tuck helps you fold away those reset!s and swap!s from your UI views.

 Tuck is a minimalistic helper library for UI folding in Reagent.
 Tuck defines a protocol for events and how they are processed and provides a simple way to send events from UI code to be processed.